vigneshsabapathi/Fullstack-fintech/README.md

 To run this application you need to have **Git**, **Docker**, **Node** and **Docker Compose** installed on your computer.
 Docker Compose needs to be version **2.5.0** or higher and Node version **16**.

 In addition, to run the step-by-step commands below, your operating system must also have a **Bash terminal** installed.
 If you are using **Linux** or **macOS**, Bash is already installed by default.
-However, if your system is **Windows**, you may need to do [separate installation](https://www.lifewire.com/install-bash-on-windows-10-4101773).
+However, if your system is **Windows**, you may need to do install WSL- windows subsytem for linux

 ### 1. In the project root directory, run the command below in the terminal to install the dependencies